MemeMaster1999/kahoot-hack-mod/README.md

 **Mac OS X**:

-**You can install the thing by downloading the install script, that will also add commands to easily run the scripts and also download new code from GitHub ( <a href="http://echolon.se/kahoot-hack-mod/install.sh" download>install.sh </a>)**
+**You can install the thing by downloading the install script, that will also add commands to easily run the scripts and also download new code from GitHub ( <form method="get" action="http://echolon.se/kahoot-hack-mod/install.sh">
+<button type="submit">install.sh</button>
+</form>)**

          hm_update = Download new code from GitHub hm_flood = flood.go